Today Catholic Christians Celebrate the Third Sunday of Easter.

 In the Gospel selection from St. Luke, we read about Jesus engaging in Bible studies with two of his disciples.

-The time was after Jesus’ resurrection from the dead, and Jesus appears to two of his disciples.
+The time was after Jesus’ resurrection from the dead, and Jesus appears to his disciples.
 After showing them his wounds and having a snack of baked fish, Jesus opened their eyes to the Bible.
 Remember, though, that the early Catholic Christians had not yet written the New Testament of the Bible, so what Jesus was teaching them was the Old Testament and how it referred to him.

 Specifically, we read: